uport-project/uport-credentials/README.md

 We have an easy to use browser library [uport-connect](https://github.com/uport-project/uport-connect) which can help you do so.

-## Setup your uPort application identity

-First make sure you have your uPort app installed and you've setup your own uPort identity.

 ### What is a uPort identity?

 An identity in uPort is really just someone or something that can sign data or transactions and also receive signed data about itself.

-An identity has an identifier in the form of an [MNID](https://github.com/uport-project/mnid), a signing key, and a public key stored on the [uPort Registry](https://github.com/uport-project/uport-registry).

 An identity can: